Numbers 22 – Balak and Balaam

 i.
 It was as if Balaam is saying, “God doesn’t want me to do this, but I can be persuaded.”
 Balak would exploit this invitation.

 b.
-Then Balak again sent princes, more numerous and more honorable than they: It is clear this is the understanding Balak’s messengers took back to their king, because he sent more honorable (and more wealthy, no doubt) men to persuade Balaam.
+Then Balak again sent princes, more numerous and more honorable than they: It is clear this is the understanding Balak’s messengers took back to their king, because he sent more honorable (and wealthier, no doubt) men to persuade Balaam.

 4. (16-17) Balak’s messengers increase the offer to Balaam.